 Check your filter

-Sometimes a dirty filter can cause the water to heat more slowly as it restricts water flow.
+Sometimes, a dirty filter can cause the water to heat more slowly by restricting water flow.
 If you’ve noticed your hot tub struggling to heat up, this could be the problem.

 Luckily, there’s an easy fix.
-All you need to do is take out your filter and give it a thorough rinse to clean it off.
+All you need to do is take out your filter and thoroughly rinse it to clean it off.
 Then, you can put it back and see if your tub heats faster.

 Use a hot tub cover

-A cover placed over the hot tub while it’s heating can keep the temperature up much more efficiently.
-Think about it: if the ambient air temperature is lower than the hot tub temperature, particularly outside in the cold air, it will constantly be cooling it off, even if just slightly.
+A cover placed over the hot tub while it’s heating can keep the temperature much more efficiently.
+If the ambient air temperature is lower than the hot tub temperature, particularly outside in the cold air, it will constantly be cooling it off, even if just slightly.

 You should also leave your hot tub cover on when your tub is not in use to keep the temperature up, which will mean the heater does not kick in so often.